jline/jline3/README.md

     builtins/target/jline-builtins-${jline.version}.jar
     console/target/jline-console-${jline.version}.jar
     groovy/target/jline-groovy-${jline.version}.jar
+    jansi-core/target/jansi-core-${jline.version}.jar

 Maven has a concept of `SNAPSHOT`.
-During development, the jline version will always ends with `-SNAPSHOT`, which means that the version is in development and not a release.
+During development, the jline version will always end with `-SNAPSHOT`, which means that the version is in development and not a release.

 Note that all those artifacts are also installed in the local maven repository, so you will usually find them in the following folder: `~/.m2/repository/org/jline/`.

 ## Running the demo